 Which Schools Have ISAs

 The list of schools that offer ISAs is ever-changing, as new schools either try out new ISA agreements or drop the ones they have.
 Some schools test out an ISA program for only a few years before canceling it, as Yale did in the 1970s.
-As of 2019, nine U.S. colleges and universities have ISAs:
+As of 2020, U.S. colleges and universities with ISAs include:

 - Purdue University.
 The Back a Boiler program was the first successful ISA in the country, and it’s still the biggest.
-Launched in 2016, it has provided over $10 million in funding to more than 850 students at the Indiana university.
+Launched in 2016, it has issued more than 1,600 contracts totaling over $17.9 million to students at the Indiana university.
 It offers aid of $5,000 to $10,000 per year to students who have completed their freshman year, have declared a major, and are meeting the school’s standards for “satisfactory academic progress” toward a degree.
 The payback percentages and terms vary based on the student’s major.
 Students can get a separate ISA agreement for each year they attend Purdue, adding together the total of the percentages for each agreement to determine how much they must pay when they graduate.

 - Lackawanna College.
 This private college in Scranton, Pennsylvania offers its Lackawanna Shares ISA to students who have not been able to cover their full tuition through federal student loans.
 To qualify, students must have at least 12 credits toward a two-year or four-year degree in one of 17 specified programs and must maintain a GPA of at least 2.5.
 Students get a six-month grace period after graduation before payments begin, after which they must pay back a percentage of their income for the next five years.
 However, they only need to make payments in months when their income exceeds $1,666.67, equivalent to around $20,000 per year.
 Also, the total payback amount is capped at twice the amount students received in funding.

 - Clarkson University.
-The Lewis Income Share Agreement (LISA) Program at this New York college is very selective, accepting only 20 students per year.
+The Lewis Income Share Agreement (LISA) Program at this New York college is very selective, accepting only 20 students per year, according to the Manhattan Institute.
 It provides up to $10,000 per year to students in over 95 degree programs at any of the school’s three campuses.
 A student who borrowed the maximum amount, $40,000 over four years, would pay back 6.2% of their income for 10 years after graduation.

 - Messiah College.
 This private Christian college in central Pennsylvania launched a pilot ISA program in June 2018.
-It designed the program with the help of with Vemo Education, a technology company that helps colleges develop and launch ISAs.
+It designed the program with the help of Vemo Education, a technology company that helps colleges develop and launch ISAs.
 The ISA is open to Messiah undergraduates and graduate students in occupational or physical therapy.
-Payback percentages range from 3% to 3.5% of income, with payments waived for students who earn less than $25,000 per year.
+Payback percentages range from 3% to 3.5% of income for each one-year ISA, with payments waived for students who earn less than $25,000 per year.

 - University of Utah.
 The Invest in U program at the University of Utah is also in its pilot phase.
-It’s open only to undergrads who are within one year of completing a degree in one of 18 qualifying majors.
+It’s open only to undergrads who are within two years of completing a degree in any major.
 These students can receive $3,000 to $10,000 to cover any funding gaps after grants and scholarships.
-After graduating, they pay back 2.85% of their income each month over a period of three to 10.5 years, depending on their major and the amount they received.
+After graduating, they pay back roughly 3% of their income each month over a period of up to 10 years, depending on their major and the amount they received.
 Students can pause their payments while they’re pursuing a graduate degree, if they’re earning under $20,000 per year, or if they’re engaged in voluntary service.

 - Colorado Mountain College.
-CMC is a private college with 11 campuses.
-It offers bachelor’s degrees in five fields – nursing, business, education, management, and sustainability – as well as associate degrees and one-year certificates.
-Its Fund Sueños (Spanish for “Dream Fund”), launched in 2018.
-It’s reserved specifically for students who have financial need but can’t receive federal financial assistance because they aren’t U.S. citizens.
-Financed by private donors, the fund provides these students with up to $3,000 per year – which is enough to cover the cost of tuition, student fees, and books at this inexpensive college.
-Students begin paying back these loans six months after graduation, but only when they have a job paying at least $30,000 per year.
-They pay 4% of their income for up to five years or as long as it takes to pay back the amount they received (with no interest).
+CMC is a private college with 10 campuses.
+It offers bachelor’s degrees in five fields — nursing, business, education, management, and sustainability — as well as associate degrees and one-year certificates.
+Its Fund Sueños (Spanish for “Dream Fund”) launched in 2018.
+It’s reserved specifically for students who have financial need but can’t receive federal financial aid because they aren’t U.S. citizens.
+Financed by private donors, the fund provides these students with up to $3,000 per year — enough to cover the cost of tuition, student fees, and books at this inexpensive college.
+Students begin paying back these loans six months after graduation.
+They pay 4% of their income for up to five years, pausing the payments whenever their income falls below $30,000.

 ISA programs aren’t just for degree-granting institutions.
-For example, the UC San Diego Extension offers the San Diego Workforce Partnership ISA for students earning a certificate in front-end development, Java programming, digital marketing, or business intelligence analysis.
-Students at Lambda School, an online coding academy, can defer their $20,000 tuition until they’ve found a job paying at least $50,000 per year.
+For example, the UC San Diego Extension offers the San Diego Workforce Partnership ISA for students earning a certificate in any of seven fields related to computers or management.
+Students at Lambda School, an online coding academy, pay no tuition until they’ve found a job paying at least $50,000 per year.
 After that, they pay 17% of their income for two years, up to a maximum of $30,000.

 In some cases, it’s possible to sign up for an ISA even if your school doesn’t offer one.
-A company called Align Income Share Funding, previously known as Cumulus Funding, cuts ISA deals directly with students.
-The company can provide up to $12,500 in funding in exchange for up to 10% of your income over a period of two to six years.
-You can also use an Align ISA as an alternative to a loan for other types of financial needs, such as medical bills or home repairs.
+A private ISA provider called Align Income Share Funding, previously known as Cumulus Funding, cuts deals directly with students.
+The company can provide up to $12,500 in funding in exchange for up to 10% of your income over a period of two to five years.
+You can also use an Align ISA as an alternative to a loan for other types of financial needs, such as medical bills, home repairs, or wedding expenses.

 Pros & Cons of ISAs